-“Fake” Service Animal law does not license to violate the ADA’s service animal protections
+“Fake” Service Animal law does not give license to violate the ADA’s service animal protections

 Joining at least 20 other states, a new provision in Arizona’s service animal law makes it illegal to “fraudulently misrepresent” any animal as a service animal to a public place or business.
 The law carries a civil penalty of up to $250 for each violation.